conwetlab/ckanext-oauth2/README.md

 </VirtualHost>
 ```

-Finaly, it's necessary to execute these commands:
+Finally, it's necessary to execute these commands:

 ```
 $ sudo a2enmod rewrite